Details on Antioxidant Vitamins and Supplement

 Many people want to take antioxidant vitamins A, C and E. Before taking large doses of these vitamins and supplements you should know that scientific studies does not indicate that by consuming antioxidant vitamins and supplement you will not need to reduce high blood pressure, lower cholesterol or reduce your weight.

 The long-term effect of large doses of these nutrients is not known.
 In some cases, large doses of antioxidant dietary supplement can harm you.
-(Read the effects of overdoses of vitamin supplemnts A and E and effects of overdoses of vitamin supplemnts C and B.) For example, beta carotene supplements may increase the risk of lung cancer for smokers.
+For example, beta carotene supplements may increase the risk of lung cancer for smokers.
 The American Heart Association does not recommend taking antioxidant vitamin supplements until detailed results are available.

 The best way to give your body the needed antioxidants is to eat a variety of fruits and vegetables.
 In certain medical conditions, however, your doctor may recommend to supplement your diet with antioxidants.